Kenaib/FTOtto/README.md

 ## Version

-This is `FTOtto-0.1.2`.
-This version avoids assigning `nothing` to simulation parameters.
+This is `FTOtto-0.1.3`.
+This version avoids assigning `nothing` to simulation parameters and return values.

 ## Installation